-Supplementary Explanations by the President Preparation and Publication of Disclosure Policy UBE has prepared policy on information disclosure and published it on the corporate website.
-Regular Investor Briefings for Individual Investors UBE participates in briefings for individual investors that are organized by securities exchanges and securities companies as appropriate.
-No Regular Investor Briefings for Analysts and Institutional Investors In addition to briefings after the announcement of fiscal year financial results and online conferences for each announcement of quarterly financial results, UBE holds business briefings and plant tours as appropriate.
-Yes Regular Investor Briefings for Overseas Investors UBE regularly visits the main investors in each region of Europe, the United States, and Asia.
-(During the COVID-19 pandemic, meetings are being held remotely.)
-Yes Posting of IR Materials on Website UBE posts materials in detail, including documents disclosed to the stock exchange, financial results bulletins, business reports, past financial statements, integrated report, materials for IR briefings, and materials on management plans, which cover its vision and management policy, IR policy, policy on information disclosure, policy on corporate governance, dividend policy, and information concerning risks.
-Establishment of Department and/or Manager in Charge of IR Department in charge: Accounting & Finance Department, Manager in charge: GM, Accounting & Finance Department
+Supplementary Explanations B by the President Preparation and Publication of UBE has prepared policy on information disclosure and Disclosure Policy published it on the corporate website.
+Regular Investor Briefings for UBE participates in briefings for individual investors that are Individual Investors organized by securities exchanges and securities companies as No appropriate.
+Regular Investor Briefings for In addition to briefings after the announcement of fiscal year Analysts and Institutional financial results and online conferences for each announcement Yes Investors of quarterly financial results, UBE holds business briefings and 105 plant tours as appropriate.
+Regular Investor Briefings for UBE regularly visits the main investors in each region of Yes Overseas Investors Europe, the United States, and Asia.
+105 Posting of IR Materials on UBE posts materials in detail, including documents disclosed to Website the stock exchange, financial results bulletins, business reports, past financial statements, integrated report, materials for IR briefings, and materials on management plans, which cover its vision and management policy, IR policy, policy on information disclosure, policy on corporate governance, dividend policy, and information concerning risks.
+Establishment of Department Department in charge: Accounting & Finance Department, and/or Manager in Charge of Manager in charge: Executive Officer, GM of Accounting & IR Finance Department